dhoer/k8s-env-gen/README.md

 - `file` - Path to environment file

 Keys repeated in subsequent files will overwrite previous key values.
-Comments and blank spaces are ignored.
+Comments and blank spaces in env files are ignored.

 Quotes and variable substitutions in env values are not supported at this time.

 ### ConfigMap Example